 Human error is more often than not the source of a cyberattack.
 Determine which staff members are the least educated and offer them opportunities to learn.

-- Third Parties
+4. Third Parties

-- Administrative rights
+5. Administrative rights

 Ways to improve cybersecurity awareness

 Cyber threats are becoming prevalent, making impacts too grave for organizations to neglect.
-Having strong cybersecurity awareness policies can do wonders to dull cybersecurity risks—helping ensure all your end-users acknowledges basic cybersecurity practices.
+Having strong cybersecurity awareness policies can do wonders to dull cybersecurity risks—helping ensure all your end-users acknowledge basic cybersecurity practices.
 Here are a few cybersecurity awareness tips for your company can benefit from:

-- Cybersecurity Training Program
+1. Cybersecurity Training Program

-One of the most obvious way to increase cybersecurity awareness in your organization is by organizing formal cybersecurity awareness training program.
+One of the most obvious ways to increase cybersecurity awareness in your organization is by organizing a formal cybersecurity awareness training program.
 A cybersecurity awareness program is an education process that equips your employees with essential to advanced IT security best practices.
 It lays down the foundation for protecting their devices, and personal information can help their organization keep the bad actors away.